francoishill/fridge-stock-gsheets/README.md

   * In the script editor menu click [Edit -> Current project's triggers]
   * Click to create/add a new trigger
   * Select `emailExpiredStock` as the function, "Head" as the deployment
-  * Decide on your preference to fire, I prefer [Time-driven -> Day timer -> 7am to 8am] trigger
+  * Decide on your triggering preference, I prefer [Time-driven -> Day timer -> 7am to 8am] trigger
-  * Choose your preference in "Failure notification settings", I prefer "Notify me immediately"
+  * Decide on your preference for "Failure notification settings", I prefer "Notify me immediately"

 ## Source code